 - Two AAA batteries

-You’ll also need the following to install the Fire TV:
+You’ll also need the following to install the device:

 - HDMI cable

-In many cases, the login information comes from a cable provider, though some channels will allow you in with information from your Internet service provider.
-That being said, following are the channels or apps you can get with the Amazon Fire TV:
+In many cases, the login information comes from a cable provider, though some channels will allow you in with information from your Internet Service Provider.

 - And, of course, Amazon Prime videos